Near-critical dimers and massive SLE: Introduction

 where at a point $w \in \tilde \Omega$,

-and the product above refers to the multiplication of complex numbers. \end{thm}
+The product above refers to the multiplication of complex numbers; and this drift vector field $\tilde \alpha$ derives from the potential $\ph \circ T^{-1}$. \end{thm}

-To explain the theorem, we point out that the new drift vector field $\tilde \Delta$ in $\tilde \Omega$ has an amplitude which, compared to that of $\Delta$ in $\Omega$, has been scaled by 1 over the modulus of the derivative of the conformal map going from $\Omega$ to $\Omega'$, and the vector has been rotated (in the positive direction) by the argument of its derivative.
+To explain the theorem, we point out that the new drift vector field $\tilde \alpha$ in $\tilde \Omega$ has an amplitude which, compared to that of $\alpha$ in $\Omega$, has been scaled by 1 over the modulus of the derivative of the conformal map going from $\Omega$ to $\Omega'$, and the vector has been rotated (in the positive direction) by the argument of its derivative.
 This is the desired conformal covariance rule.
-The formula may be simply understood in terms of conformal covariance of Brownian motion with unit covariance matrix and drift vector $\Delta$: simply put, the above rule describes (by It\^o's formula and the Cauchy--Riemann equations) the change of coordinates for a Brownian motion with drift $\Delta$.
+Once again, we point out that this formula may be simply understood in terms of conformal covariance of Langevin diffusions.
+Simply put, the above rule describes (by It\^o's formula and the Cauchy--Riemann equations) the change of coordinates for a Brownian motion with drift $\alpha = \nabla \phi$.